SCPR/secretary-rails/README.md

 Secretary uses the [`appraisals`](https://rubygems.org/gems/appraisals) gem to run its tests across different versions of Rails.

-See the Rakefile for all of the options for running the tests.
+Run `rake -T` to see all of the options for running the tests.

 **To run the full test suite:**